New Bern Battlefield Park

 The Attmore-Oliver House at 511 Broad Street, circa 1800-1834, houses the Historical Society’s administrative offices.
 Several rooms in the Attmore-Oliver House are open to the public for a self-guided tour from 10am-4pm, Mon-Fri (during summer months the office closes at 1pm on Fri).
 Click on Attmore-Oliver House self-guided tour to download the tour pamphlet.
 The Historical Society’s Heritage Gardens located behind the Attmore-Oliver House are open to the public daily during daylight hours.

-Tours of Cedar Grove Cemetery are offered the first Saturday of the month at 4:00pm, April-November through the Earl of Craven Questers, a local branch of Questers International.
+Tours of Cedar Grove Cemetery are offered upon request through the Earl of Craven Questers, a local branch of Questers International.
 Tours are $10 and paid at the cemetery entrance upon arrival.
 Questers International is a non-profit 501(c)(3) organization.
 For more information or to request a cemetery tour visit the Questers Facebook site.